Frequently Asked Questions

 Choose Attorneys With Business Acumen

-Whether you own, or are married to an owner of family business, a medical doctor practice, alternative medicine practice, specialized physician, dentist, lawyer, attorney partnership, group practice, clinical practice, affiliated licensee, general or limited partnership, our firm is uniquely positioned to navigate you through the pre-filing strategy, evaluation, valuation and allocation during the marriage dissolution process.
+Whether you own, or are married to an owner of family business, a medical doctor practice, alternative medicine practice, physician, dentist, lawyer, attorney partnership, group practice, clinical practice, affiliated licensee, general or limited partnership, our firm is uniquely positioned to navigate you through the pre-filing strategy, evaluation, valuation and allocation during the marriage dissolution process.